iguessthislldo/opendds-devguide-converter/devguide/quality_of_service.rst

     };

 Setting policies is as simple as obtaining a structure with the default values already set, modifying the individual policy structures as necessary, and then applying the QoS structure to an entity (usually when it is created).
-We show examples of how to obtain the default QoS policies for various entity types in Section :ref:`Default QoS Policy Values`.
+We show examples of how to obtain the default QoS policies for various entity types in Section :ref:`quality_of_service--default-qos-policy-values`.

 Applications can change the QoS of any entity by calling the set_qos() operation on the entity.
 If the QoS is changeable, existing associations are removed if they are no longer compatible and new associations are added if they become compatible.